 During his illustrious career, Martin Roscoe has become one of the UK’s most loved and respected pianists.
 With his extensive repertoire, consummate musicianship and immediate connection with audiences, he is in great demand as a concerto soloist, chamber musician and recitalist.
 Martin appears regularly at Wigmore Hall and has long-standing associations with many of the UK’s leading orchestras such as the BBC Philharmonic and BBC Scottish Symphony.
 A prolific recording artist, Martin has a distinguished discography and is one of the most broadcast pianists on BBC radio.

 With an extraordinary career spanning over four decades, Martin Roscoe is unarguably one of the UK’s best loved pianists.
 Renowned for his versatility at the keyboard, Martin is equally at home in concerto, recital and chamber performances.
 His enduring popularity and the respect in which he is universally held are built on a deeply thoughtful musicianship and his easy rapport with audiences and fellow musicians alike.
-Martin is Artistic Director of Ribble Valley International Piano Week and the Manchester Chamber Concerts Society, and Co-Artistic Director of the Beverley Chamber Music Festival.
+Martin is President of Clitheroe Concerts Society, Artistic Director of Ribble Valley International Piano Week and the Manchester Chamber Concerts Society, and Co-Artistic Director of the Beverley Chamber Music Festival.